 Only two months after the GDPR went into effect in May of 2018, the California legislature passed the CCPA (full original text), a new privacy bill largely based on the GDPR.
 The quick turnaround on the bill was enabled by growing popularity around a ballot initiative started by Californians for Consumer Privacy.
-Since 2018, the CCPA has gone through many revisions (find the final text here) amid public hearings and lobbying by businesses, though many of the core requirements and rights remain untouched.
-At a high level, the CCPA requires businesses to adhere to certain privacy practices and grants consumers the right to request or delete their data from businesses and send businesses a request to opt out of their data being sold.
+Since 2018, the CCPA has gone through many revisions (find the final text here) amid public hearings and lobbying by businesses, though many of the core requirements and consumer rights remain untouched.
+At a high level, the CCPA requires businesses to adhere to certain consumer privacy practices and grants customers the right to request or delete their data from businesses and send businesses a request to opt out of their data being sold.

 Who does the CCPA apply to?
 Who must comply with the CCPA?

 The CCPA has an extraterritorial reach.
 It applies to businesses that collect personal information from California consumers and do business in California for profit or for the financial benefit of shareholders in California and meet one of three minimum thresholds, regardless of whether they have an office or any other physical presence in the state or not.

 The CCPA has three thresholds businesses must meet in order to fall under the statute.
 To be within the scope of the statute they must fall under one or more of the following situations:

 - Have in excess of $25 million in annual gross revenue or

 - Buy, receive for a commercial purpose, sell, or share for a commercial purpose, the personal information of 50,000 or more consumers or households or